Assurance Advisory Committee

 The Assurance Advisory Committee will assess all applications from Identity Provider operators for certification to assert one or more InCommon Identity Assurance Qualifiers, and make a recommendation (approval or denial) to the InCommon Steering Committee.
 The AAC will also provide a recommendation for renewals or, should the need arive, revocation.

 The AAC also will provide overall guidance and support for the Assurance Program, including recommending changes to the documents and process, as implementations evolve and additional practices or approaches are developed.
+Finally, the AAC assesses any proposed Alternative Means and makes a recommendation to the InCommon Steering Committee.

 Members serve two-year terms at the pleasure of InCommon Steering.
 Complete details are available in the publicly available AAC charter.

-Steve Devoti, University of Wisconsin-Madison (IdP)
+Steve Devoti, Chair, University of Wisconsin-Madison (IdP)

-Jacob Farmer, Indiana University (member at large)
+Jacob Farmer, Vice Chair, Indiana University (member at large)

 Doug Falk, National Student Clearinghouse (SP)